eikek/sharry/README.md

 Hit RETURN to stop the server
 ```

+The command also builds the command line client.
+It can be found at
+`modules/cli/target/scala-2.12` named `sharry-cli-*-.jar.sh`.

+Building only the command line client doesn't require Elm and can be
+done with `sbt make-cli`.

 Dependencies
 ------------

-The server part is written in [Scala](http://scala-lang.or) and uses the
+The server and cli part is written in [Scala](http://scala-lang.or) and
-following great libraries:
+uses the following great libraries:

 -   [fs2](https://github.com/functional-streams-for-scala/fs2) all the
     way